-- Non-slip, closed toe, water resistant shoes (no running shoes, sandals, crocs etc.)

-- Double Breasted long sleeve White Chef Jacket.
-Uniforms may not be inscribed with any logo or name (including CCFCC or school name jackets).
+- Non-slip, closed toe, water resistant shoes (no running shoes, sandals, crocs etc.) - Side Towels - For safety reasons, legs must be completely covered and protected; black or checked trousers are ideal - White Apron - Please note that the committee will supply a chef's hat and a double breasted, long sleeve white chef jacket.
+If you bring your own, uniforms may not be inscribed with any logo or name (including CCFCC or school name jackets).
 Skills Canada Alberta Logo jackets are permitted.

-- Side Towels

-- Black or checked chef trousers

-- White Apron